edgeofmagic/imgmatch/README.md

 favorite viewer (Xee<sup>3</sup> - [https://theunarchiver.com/xee]) supports
 this capability (via command-delete, or from the menu&mdash;File > Move to Trash).
-The most important thing to note is this: *if you open an image by clicking on a symbolic link, and then delete it with Xee, it will delete the target of the symbolic link (the image file itself), not the link.* This feature makes using imgmatch and Xee<sup>3</sup> together a reasonably smooth workflow for eliminating duplicate images.
+The most important thing to note is this: *if you open an image by clicking on a symbolic link, and then delete it with Xee<sup>3</sup>, it will delete the target of the symbolic link (the image file itself), not the link.* This feature makes using imgmatch and Xee<sup>3</sup> together a reasonably smooth workflow for eliminating duplicate images.

 ##### From the command line